Author: Philip Pullman

 But, I’ll probably read it again someday anyway.

-Movie opinion: “The Golden Compass” movie looked promising but was less than stellar.
+Movie corner: “The Golden Compass” movie looked promising but was less than stellar.
 It definitely had the let’s-go-for-Narnia look to it and didn’t deliver.
 The movie tried to fit in almost the whole book piece by piece, which was admirable, but also kind of boring.
 The only cool parts were Sam Elliott as Lee Scoresby (hell yeah) and of course the polar bear grudge match complete with jaw rip.